St. Audoen's Church, Dublin (Church of Ireland): Memorials

 During excavations in the 19th century an Anglo-Norman font, dating to the 12th century, was found and is now on display in the church.

+The war memorial from the former St. Matthias' Church Hatch Street, was restored and relocated in 2015 to St. Audoen's.

 Tower

 The church tower dates from the 17th century.
 The need to keep this structure in good repair was always a drain on parish funds.
 It was repaired in 1637, which was paid for by the Guild of St Anne, but in 1669 part of it collapsed onto the roof of the church, and it had to be rebuilt.
 The Guild contributed £250 towards the cost of reconstruction.
 In 1826 the tower was remodelled by Henry Aaron Baker but by the end of the century was again in a dangerous state.
 Some remedial work was carried out in 1916 after an appeal from the Archbishop of Dublin, but it was not until the major restoration of 1982 that the tower was rendered safe.

 The tower houses six bells, three of which are Ireland's oldest bells, dating from 1423.
 The bells were rung for the Angelus and after the Reformation continued to be rung every morning and evening to call the people to and from their work.
 Two bells in the tower were cast by John Murphy of Dublin in 1864 and 1880, and the treble was dated 1790 and came from Glasgow.
 Due to the fragile state of the tower they were not rung between 1898 and 1983.
 After the tower was strengthened with concrete, a major overhaul was done on the bells.
 Three of the bells were recast, and the tenor was recast in memory of Alexander E. Donovan (1908-1982), who was closely connected with the church.
 They are now rung every week.

 The present clock on the church tower came from St Peter's Church in Aungier Street after this church was demolished in the 1980s.
 The clock face dates from the 1820s.